-Port wine is one of those ingredients that is typically thought of as a post dinner drink, sipped on by wine lovers to go along with their dessert, but it also has a place in your cocktail glass!
-Port was a favorite ingredient of a lot of the great bartenders from the early 1900’s where it found its way into popular cocktails like the Port cobbler or the Coffee Cocktail and frequently had a whole section of cocktail recipe books from that era devoted to Port cocktails.
+Port wine is one of those ingredients that is typically thought of as a post dinner drink.
+To be sipped on by wine lovers to go along with their dessert, but it also has a place in your cocktail glass!
+We know Port was a favorite ingredient of a lot of the great bartenders from the early 1900’s.
+It found its way into popular cocktails like the Port cobbler or the Coffee Cocktail and frequently had a whole section of cocktail recipe books from that era devoted to Port cocktails.

-These days, Port is making a comeback in the cocktail scene as more of us cocktail fans start going back through those old cocktail books and rediscovering some of these classic cocktails and bartenders start to rediscover using Port in cocktails!
+These days, Port is making a comeback in the cocktail scene as more of us cocktail fans start going back through those old cocktail books.
+We are rediscovering some of these classic cocktails and bartenders start to rediscover using Port in cocktails!
 We were excited when the folks at Fonseca Port asked us to develop a holiday cocktail that uses their fantastic Fonseca BIN 27 Port Wine to celebrate New Years!

-Port wine is a fortified wine that us made by the addition of distilled grape spirits (typically brandy) to fortify the wine and halt fermentation before all the sugar is converted to alcohol.
+Port wine is a fortified wine that us made by the addition of distilled grape spirits (typically brandy).
+This is to fortify the wine and halt fermentation before all the sugar is converted to alcohol.
 This fortification results in a wine that is usually higher proof and typically richer, sweeter, and heavier than a normal wine.

-Port wine’s popularity spread along with the English empire, and it is now popular with wine drinkers all over the globe!
+Port wine’s popularity spread along with the English empire.
+It is now popular with wine drinkers all over the globe!

-Fonseca Port has been known among fans of Port wines as a premium port house, with their collection of vintage Port wines that are prized for their consistent quality and rich robust fruit flavors.
-Most famous among the Port wines in Fonseca’s portfolio is BIN 27, a reserve Port that was originally released back in 1972 to better meet the demands of Port wine lovers who wanted the full bodied fruit flavors of a fine vintage Port but with out the hassle of decanting the vintage Port.
+Fonseca Port has been known among fans of Port wines as a premium port house.
+Also, Fonseca has a collection of vintage Port wines that are prized for their consistent quality and rich robust fruit flavors.
+Most famous among the Port wines in Fonseca’s portfolio is BIN 27, a reserve Port that was originally released back in 1972.
+This was to better meet the demands of Port wine lovers who wanted the full bodied fruit flavors of a fine vintage Port but with out the hassle of decanting the vintage Port.

 The winemakers at Fonseca used wines from across Portugal’s Durro Valley (where almost all the grapes used for Port wine are grown) to create BIN 27’s blend that is rich, smooth and distinctly full full of complex fruit notes and hints of spice and chocolate.
-The blending of various vintages allowed Fonseca to make BIN 27 similar in flavor and body to the high end vintage Ports, but more accessible to the casual Port drinkers by making BIN 27 ready to drink when poured right from the bottle, allowing the drinker to skip the decanting process and just get right down to enjoying the wine!
+The blending of various vintages allowed Fonseca to make BIN 27 similar in flavor and body to the high end vintage Ports.
+But Fonseca is more accessible to the casual Port drinkers by making BIN 27 ready to drink when poured right from the bottle.
+This allowed the drinker to skip the decanting process and just get right down to enjoying the wine!

-BIN 27’s accessibility and rich full bodied flavors also makes BIN 27 ideal for the cocktail lover, as busy bartenders, home mixologists and cocktail lovers don’t want to sit around waiting for a Port to decant before using it in a cocktail, they want to get right to mixing!
+BIN 27’s accessibility and rich full bodied flavors also makes BIN 27 ideal for the cocktail lover!
+Because busy bartenders, home mixologists and cocktail lovers don’t want to sit around waiting for a Port to decant before using it in a cocktail.
+They want to get right to mixing!
 Since we were looking to make a cocktail that would be perfect for celebrating the New Year, we wanted something that would feel fresh like the upcoming new year, while still having a rich aged feeling that hearkens back to traditions from days gone by.

 This is where Fonseca BIN 27 comes in, combining the celebratory feeling of a Port wine with its rich fruity sweetness of a young Port, with the smooth warmth and depth that comes from its aging in wooden barrels for around four years.